Citizen Arborist Program

 Become a Citizen Arborist!
 By becoming a Citizen Arborist, you will be on the front lines of growing a healthy urban forest and improving the environment of Los Angeles.

-A Citizen Arborist is a community member who receives comprehensive training in industry standard tree maintenance practices and who uses their training to care for trees and be a resource to educate, train, and support other community members in the continual care of the Los Angeles urban forest.
+A Citizen Arborist is a community member who receives comprehensive training in industry standard tree planting and maintenance practices and who uses their training to plant and care for trees and be a resource to educate, train, and support other community members in the continual care of the Los Angeles urban forest.

-Citizen Arborists form a trusted network of highly trained community members who care for trees and address tree maintenance issues in their local neighborhoods.
-They help lead local community tree care events, and mentor community tree care teams so that the city’s tree canopy grows and thrives.
+Citizen Arborists form a trusted network of highly trained community members who plant and care for trees and address tree maintenance issues in their local neighborhoods.
+They help lead local community tree plantings and tree care events, and mentor community tree care teams so that the city’s tree canopy grows and thrives.

-To become a Citizen Arborist you must complete the FREE seven week training program.
-It consists of 24 hours in class study and 20 hours of field work after which you receive an official Citizen Arborist certificate.
-You will benefit from practical hands-on training by professional arborists bringing expertise to such topics as how to plant and care for trees, tree anatomy and physiology, pruning, pest and disease management, and tree identification.
+To become a Citizen Arborist you must complete the FREE eight week training program.
+It consists of seven classes of in-class study and field experience plus a final exam to make sure you know your tree stuff.
+After completing the program, you receive an official Citizen Arborist certificate, name badge and TreePeople tee shirt.
+You will benefit from practical hands-on training by an International Society of Arboriculture certified arborist who brings expertise to such topics as how to plant and care for trees, tree anatomy and physiology, pruning, pest and disease management, and tree identification.

-As a Citizen Arborist you agree to be part of TreePeople’s citywide tree care network.
+You must be at least 16 years old.
+As a Citizen Arborist you agree to be part of TreePeople’s citywide tree care and planting network.
 While you are providing tree care to your community you will also be asked to make yourself available to support other folks in your local area.
 This may include answering questions via email or phone, or going to look at a tree onsite.
 Every 3 years you are expected to have completed 60 hours of community work to renew your status as a Citizen Arborist.
 Minimum requirement of 10 hours completed each year.

 While the program is free, it is meant for those who want to be trained as a resource for their community.
 If you are a match for the program we will send you a confirmation of your admittance and information on the upcoming class schedule.
 Other applicants will be directed to a training that best fits their goals.